Race and ethnicity in New York City: Overview

 New York has the largest Chinese population of any city outside Asia.
 The Chinese population is the fastest-growing nationality in New York State.
 Multiple satellites of the original Manhattan's Chinatown—home to the highest concentration of Chinese people in the Western Hemisphere, as well as in Brooklyn, and around Flushing, Queens, are thriving as traditionally urban enclaves—while also expanding rapidly eastward into suburban Nassau County on Long Island, as the New York metropolitan region and New York State have become the top destinations for new Chinese immigrants, respectively, and large-scale Chinese immigration continues into New York City and surrounding areas, with the largest metropolitan Chinese diaspora outside Asia, including an estimated 812,410 individuals in 2015.
 As of 2023, illegal Chinese immigration to New York City, especially to Queens and its Flushing Chinatown, has accelerated.

 In 2012, 6.3% of New York City was of Chinese ethnicity, with nearly three-fourths living in either Queens or Brooklyn.
 A community numbering 20,000 Korean-Chinese (Chaoxianzu or Joseonjok) is centered in Flushing, Queens, while New York City is home to the largest Tibetan population outside China, India, and Nepal, also centered in Queens.
 Koreans made up 1.2% of the city's population, and Japanese 0.3%.
 Filipinos were the largest Southeast Asian ethnic group at 0.8%, followed by Vietnamese, who made up 0.2% of New York City's population in 2010.
 Indians are the largest South Asian group, comprising 2.4% of the city's population, with Bangladeshis and Pakistanis at 0.7% and 0.5%, respectively.
 Queens is the preferred borough of settlement for Asian Indians, Koreans, Filipinos, and Malaysians, and other Southeast Asians.

 New York City has the largest European and non-Hispanic white population of any American city.
 At 2.7 million in 2012, New York's non-Hispanic White population is larger than the non-Hispanic White populations of Los Angeles, Chicago, and Houston combined.
 The non-Hispanic White population has begun to increase since 2010.

 The European diaspora residing in the city is very diverse.
 According to 2012 census estimates, there were roughly 560,000 Italian Americans, 385,000 Irish Americans, 253,000 German Americans, 223,000 Russian Americans, 201,000 Polish Americans, and 137,000 English Americans.
 Additionally, Greek and French Americans numbered 65,000 each, with those of Hungarian descent estimated at 60,000 people.
 Ukrainian and Scottish Americans numbered 55,000 and 35,000, respectively.
 People identifying ancestry from Spain numbered 30,838 total in 2010, and Belarusians numbered about 55,000 as of 2010.
-Brighton Beach, Brooklyn, also known as Little Russia or Little Odesa, is the largest center of the Russian- and Ukrainian-American communities.
+Brighton Beach, Brooklyn, also known as Little Russia or Little Odessa, is the largest center of the Russian- and Ukrainian-American communities.